Presentation System

 To implement the PresentationPage instances, you must call its constructor with the following variables:

 To implement the page elements, make new instances of the elements.
-Base elements that Nitrocid KS implements are:
+You can also make your custom IElement in your code, and no registration is needed.

-In addition to the presentation elements, you can also add input to your presentation to interact with your users more.
+You can add input to your presentation to interact with your users more.
 Just create a new instance of the PresentationInputInfo class and provide the title, the description, and a new instance of the input module class that implements the InputModule class.

 internal static PresentationInputInfo input =